|

 both the politeness and accuracy, as well as, the depth of Islamic Mysticism

-is seen both in the Prophetic hadith and
+seen both in the Prophetic hadith and

 Islamic Mysticism.
 It is reported in hadith